Bux42/leekscript-vscode/README.md

 - Run a custom version leek-wars-generator with the flag --start_code_server It will start a local web server to which the extension will send your .leek code files on all edit events, and tell you where the errors / warnings are in your code

-AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA READ THIS!!! => JUST PLUG VSCODE EXTENSION INTO LEEKWARS API YOU DUMMY STOP REINVENTING THE WHEEL

 ## How to use this project

 This project builds itself from the official leekwars project, you need to follow a few steps in order to do that